 School Health & Nutrition

-Poor health and nutrition negatively impacts children’s school attendance and ability to learn.
+Poor health and nutrition negatively impact children’s school attendance and ability to learn.

 According to the World Food Program, 66 million primary school-aged children in developing countries attend school hungry, with 23 million in Africa alone.
 Appropriately designed school feeding programs have shown to increase access to education and learning, and improve children’s health and nutrition, especially when integrated into comprehensive school health and nutrition programs.